biotite-dev/hydride/doc/issues.rst

 ligand database.
 In the command line interface the template structure file is provided via the ``--fragments``/``-f`` parameter.
-Note that only the *MMTF*, *MOL* and *SDF* formats are currently the only reasonable formats, since the bond information can only be read from these formats.
+Note that the *MMTF*, *MOL* and *SDF* formats are currently the only reasonable formats, since the bond information can be read exclusively from these formats.
 In the Python API the template can be added to the standard fragment library.

 .. code-block:: python